open-switch/opx-docs/README.md

 > **NOTE**: Setup your ssh keys with GitHub [Settings > keys](https://github.com/settings/keys) (we are using git over ssh).

 ## Clone the source code
-To get the source files for the OpenSwitch Base, run the commands in an empty directory (root directory).
+To get the source files for the OpenSwitch OPX, run the commands in an empty directory (root directory).
 For example: _~/dev/openswitch/_:

-        repo init -u ssh://git@github.com/OpenSwitch/base-nas-manifest.git
+        repo init -u ssh://git@github.com/open-switch/opx-nas-manifest.git
         repo sync

 ## Build the code